-4.8.2 distancePairs: set of pairwise distances between two groups.
+4.9.2 distancePairs: set of pairwise distances between two groups.

 The distancePairs {...} block defines a $N_1 \times N_2$ -dimensional variable that includes all mutual distances between the atoms of two groups.

-List of keywords (see also 4.2, 4.12, 4.13 and 4.15 for additional options):
+This can be useful, for example, to develop a new variable defined over two groups, by using the scriptedFunction feature.
+List of keywords (see also 4.2, 4.14, 4.15 and 4.17 for additional options):